 The tutorials are USD$1995 each and can be purchased and accessed in two minutes.
 No “account” or password is needed.
 Unlimited sharing.
 Each has a large, free introduction so you can get a good feel for it before you buy.
 Uncomfortable with buying things online?
 You’re welcome to give me a ring to confirm that I’m “real.”
 I am. 😃

-• Most low back pain books try to convince you that there’s a cure.This book debunks those books — like Myth Busters for your back — so that you can stop wasting your time and money on therapies that don’t make much sense.
-But it also reviews all the rational and practical treatment options as well.
-What works, what doesn’t, and why?
+Low Back Pain • Most low back pain books try to convince you that there’s a cure.This book debunks those books — like Myth Busters for your back — so that you can stop wasting your time and money on therapies that don’t make much sense.
+It presents one major treatment theory that’s quite safe, inexpensive, bullshit-free, and not widely known; it also reviews many of other major treatments and key concepts as well.

 9 reasons PainScience.com tutorials are awesome (and worth a few bucks)

 There is a lot of free health information online.
 Why would you buy any?
 What makes these tutorials worth paying for?
 Other than the fact that most free health information on the internet is crappy …

 Free future editions.
 Books about health science are almost obsolete by the time they hit the shelves.
 I constantly revise, update, and expand tutorials as the science evolves.
 And you can read the updates, for free, forever.